 - There must be some evidence of actual burning.
 An attempt to burn a building without actual burning is not sufficient to prove arson.

 These cases usually involve extensive investigations by the police and fire departments.
 Determining the cause of a fire involves analysis by experts who consider a variety of factors including the presence of accelerants, burn patterns, and the origin of the fire.
 To rebut the Commonwealth’s expert witness, defendants charged with arson often hire their own experts to analyze the crime scene and offer their own opinions about the cause of the fire.

-Given the serious consequences that result from an arson conviction, you should hire an aggressive criminal defense attorney who has experience in litigating these types of cases.
-Attorney Chris Spring served as an assistant district attorney for several years and prosecuted cases in district court and superior court.
-Since becoming a defense attorney, he has successfully defended more than a thousand individuals charged with crimes.
-Having tried more than 150 cases before Massachusetts juries in both district and superior court, Attorney Spring has the necessary experience to guide you through the criminal justice system and present your side of the story to a jury.
+Prosecutors and judges typically take arson cases seriously because of their potential to cause people to be seriously injured (even if there were no victims in the case being prosecuted).
+They are often highly technical cases that necessitate expert witness testimony.
+Attorney Chris Spring's career, both as an assistant district attorney and a defense lawyer, has given him the experience to aggressively defend arson cases.
+If you are charged with arson, you should contact Attorney Spring and schedule a free consultation.
+Attorney Spring has the necessary experience to guide you through the criminal justice system and present your side of the story to a jury.
 As with any crime, you should never speak to the police before first consulting with a criminal defense attorney to explore all of your options.